The inside scoop on invite-only Delta 360 Status

 Greater chance of a Porsche gate-to-gate airport transfer

 When it comes to Delta 360 members, however, this monitoring is taken to entirely new heights.
-They are given Porsche priority when the fleet is at max utilization, and are more likely to receive a courtesy Porsche transfer even when it’s not necessary to make a tight connection.
+They are given Porsche priority when the fleet is at max utilisation and are more likely to receive a courtesy Porsche transfer even when it’s not necessary to make a tight connection.

-A fancy Champagne gift
+A fancy annual gift

 Higher upgrade priority on Delta flights

-Delta 360 doesn’t appear to offer any significant advantage over its highest published status (Diamond Medallion) when it comes to upgrades, but at least members get the same priority.
+Delta 360 doesn’t appear to offer any significant advantage over its highest published status (Diamond Medallion) when it comes to upgrades, but members get the same priority.
 That said, reports indicate that when members do receive complimentary upgrades, they tend to clear on the same day of the flight — rarely as early as five days out.

-In some ways, this is good news to other Delta Medallion elites who might feel like they’re missing out — since in reality top-tier Diamond Medallion members largely get similar customer service and a comparable overall experience flying Delta.
+In some ways, this is good news to other Delta Medallion elites who might feel like they’re missing out — since, in reality, top-tier Diamond Medallion members largely get similar customer service and a comparable overall experience flying Delta.

 Welcome to The Points Guy!